Meet our Head of School

 Thank you for taking the time to learn a little bit more about Trinity Valley School.
 To truly experience the School and all it has to offer, please schedule a time to stop by for a visit – we look forward to meeting you.

 Head of School

 Mr. Craig received a B.A. from Syracuse University in International Relations in 1990 and an M.A. from New York University (NY) in Secondary Social Studies Education in 1992.
 To continue his professional development, he completed coursework towards a master’s in liberal arts from Harvard University (concentration: History) from 1996-98.
 Additionally, he has presented at the CASE/NAIS Conferences (2013, 2015) and Index Conference (2014), among others, and has attended the ISACS Heads of School Conference (2011), NAIS Leadership through Partnership for Board Chairs and Heads of School (2006), NAIS New Heads Institute (2006), and others.
 From 2006-2016, Mr. Craig served as the Head of School at Harding Academy (a K-8 coed day school in Nashville, TN).
 Prior to that, he was the Middle School Director at the University School (Shaker Heights, OH) from 2005-06, Middle School Director at the Westtown School (Westtown, PA) from 2000-05, Assistant Head of Middle School at the Greenhill School (Dallas) from 1998-2000, a history teacher and coach at Buckingham Browne & Nichols School from 1994-98 (Cambridge, MA), and a history teacher and coach in grades 7, 8, & 10 at Kildonan School (Amenia, NY) from 1992-94.
-Mr. Craig and his wife, Holly (an entrepreneur), have two sons: one will be a college freshman in 2016-17 and the other will be entering TVS Upper School as a freshman in 2016-17.
+Mr. Craig and his wife, Holly (an entrepreneur), have two sons (one is a junior at TVS and the other is a junior at TCU) as well as an infant daughter.